Donkere-vader/EnchantingTableTranslator/README.md

-# Translate the enchantment table
+# Translate the enchanting table
-A simple python script that lets you read enchantment table.
+A simple python script that lets you read enchanting table.
 Or write it.